limbenkep/introduction-to-web/README.md

   To create distinction in the page, i used a grey background color for the footer and animation in the header that continuously changes background color from pink to yellow and font size from small to large.
 Web fonts were also used for the header and the footer.
 One challenge was how to switch english and swedish text.
-To solve this problem, I stored the text in a json file and as two array one for swedish text and one for swedish text which takes off the task of looping the whole list to get text with same languauge.
-At load time, the data in the json file is read using XMLTttpRequested and the JSON objects from the different arrays are converted to javascript objects stored in two arrays for the two langauges and these arrays serve as the source of the texts for the rest of the program.
+To solve this problem, I stored the text in a json file and as two arrays, one for swedish text and one for swedish text, which takes off the task of looping the whole list to get text with same languauge.
+At load time, the data in the json file is read using XMLTttpRequest and the JSON objects from the different arrays are converted to javascript objects and stored in two arrays for the swedish and english texts and these arrays serve as the source of the texts for the rest of the program.
   However I had problems loading the default droplist and text from these arrays at loadtime.
 To solve this problem, I included a copy of the swedish list in the html file and had a copy of the default text object stored in javascript that is loaded at load time.
   To ensure a smooth flow, I made it possible for the user to proceed with typing using the default text by clicking the start button,